RamanaReddy0M/hot-reload-inside-docker/README.md

 Most of the frameworks support this feature locally.
 To have same behaviour inside docker we have created `Dockerfile` and `docker-compose.yml` templates for the java related technologies like SpringBoot and Micronaut.
+Additionally, you can debug the application running inside docker through IntelliJIDEA.
+To know more about it refer [Remote Debugging Using IntellijIDEA. ](https://github.com/RamanaReddy0M/hot-reload-inside-docker/blob/master/README.md#remote-debugging-using-intellijidea)

 ## Quick Start